Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 5. How long can I rent a kimono for?

-Typically full day (return by 5-6 p.m.); overnight for extra fee.
+Typically a full day (return by 5–6 p.m.); overnight is available for an extra fee.

 6. Is hairstyling included?